-How do I enjoy my Aunt Cathy who is aways rude to me?
+How do I enjoy my Aunt Cathy who is always rude to me?
 Or my mother-in-law who is passively aggressive about my weight?

-You have two choices.
-Find a way to handle it or keep stewing.
+You have some choices.
+Find a way to handle it, keep stewing or let it go.

 3. Stick to neutral topics

-With the post election causing stress and relationship divide, finding neutral topics is critical.
+With politics causing relationship tension, finding neutral topics is critical.
 Agreeing to disagree is necessary when on opposite sides.